ncagle/DNS-over-HTTPS/Hyper.md

 # Daniel's Work Log

+## December 16, 2020

+- Continuing from yesterday.
+I need to fix [#6328](https://github.com/curl/curl/pull/6328) first (which I discovered while investiging a failure in the Hyper branch for a non-Hyper build using wolfSSL for TLS), while I've been working on this the Github actions CI started to fail, so I had to first fix [#6332](https://github.com/curl/curl/pull/6332) and then come back to make sure 6228 builds fine...

+## December 15, 2020

+- Fixing test failures with and without Hyper enabled

 ## December 14, 2020

 Cleanining up the branch and the commits in preparation for an initial merge.